 - Be sure to eat within the two hours prior to getting tattooed.
-You don’t want your blood-sugar levels to be unstable.
-It’s also a good idea to bring a drink and a snack.
-Some water or juice will help you stay hydrated and a snack will distract you.
 A good night of sleep is helpful.
 The more relaxed you are the easier your tattoo will seem.

 - Do not come in under the influence of any drugs or alcohol.
-We will NOT tattoo you.
 Additionally, refrain from drinking the night before your tattoo.
 Hangovers contribute very little to the comfort of the tattoo experience.

 - Wear clothes that are loose-fitted and comfortable and allow access to the area we are tattooing.
 Bear in mind that there is also a chance you will get ink splatters somewhere on you.
 If it’s your absolute favorite white shirt, don’t wear it to get tattooed.

 - Personal hygiene is very much appreciated.
 Come in freshly showered, wear deodorant, brush your teeth and use moderate to minimal perfume.
 Don’t bother shaving the tattoo area.
 If you are extremely hairy, you can take clippers to trim the area down, but razor bumps can create issues with the tattoo process.
 Our artists would prefer to shave you clean right before the tattoo.

 - Avoid excessive amounts of caffeine and refrain from taking blood thinners before getting tattooed.